ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 ![Detailed dagster pipeline showcasing how execution environments can be chosen as needed between local, EMR and DBR.\label{fig:pipleineDagster}](./static/pass-implementation-detail-in-action.png)

-Figure \ref{fig:pipleineDagster} shows assets that prove our framework’s adaptability and efficiency.
+Figure \ref{fig:pipleineDagster} hows assets that prove our framework’s adaptability and efficiency.
-ASCII-hydra can handle diverse computing needs across various platforms.
+The framework can handle diverse computing needs across various platforms.
 Data partitioning occurs along two dimensions: time and domain.
-The temporal partitioning matches the Common Crawl[^1] dataset.
+The temporal partitioning matches the Common Craw[^1] dataset.
 It streamlines data management and access.
 Domain-based partitioning, on the other hand, enables parallel processing of different research queries.
 This approach allows varied filtering in data analysis.
 It optimizes resources and enables task submission to the best platforms.

 [^1]: Common Crawl was accessed between October 2023 and March 2024 from [Common Crawl](https://registry.opendata.aws/commoncrawl).
-The specific batch is in [CC-MAIN-2019-30](https://index.commoncrawl.org/CC-MAIN-2019-30/)

 ### Further Details

-For detailed information on the implementation challenges encountered during the development of ASCII-hydra, please refer to [Appendix 1](appendix_1.md).
+For detailed information on the implementation challenges encountered during the development of our framework, please refer to [Appendix 1](appendix_1.md).

 For a comprehensive comparison of the platforms used in our study, please refer to [Appendix 2](appendix_2.md).